 The Engineering Studies associate degree (A.S.) program at Niagara County Community College will better prepare students to transfer to a four-year college or university to pursue a baccalaureate degree in engineering.
 This program will include those courses required in the first two years of a typical baccalaureate degree program in engineering.
 These courses are of an applied physics nature and include coursework in Statics, Dynamics, Mechanical Properties of Materials, etc. This program fulfills the academic needs in such areas as mathematics, physics and chemistry, in support of engineering studies coursework, thus enabling students to transfer seamlessly.

 As currently structured, this program will meet all requirements for transfer into State University at Buffalo programs in Aerospace, Civil and Mechanical Engineering.
 It also meets requirements at Alfred University in such areas as Ceramics Engineering, Glass Engineering and Materials Science Engineering.

 Students interested in areas such as chemical and electrical engineering will have the option of completing the bulk of their required coursework within this program in conjunction with the selection of appropriate course electives at NCCC and cross registration at a four-year campus.

-Students admitted in fall, spring and summer.
-Because of the sequencing of courses, it may take more than four semesters of full-time study if a student begins this program in a spring or summer semester.
-Students needing additional coursework in preparation for Calculus and Physics will have the option of completing such coursework in the fall semester followed by subsequent admission into the program in January.
+Students admitted in September and January.
+Because of the sequencing of courses, it may take more than four semesters of full-time study if a student begins this program in a spring semester.
+Students needing additional coursework in preparation for Calculus and Physics will have the option of completing such coursework in the Fall semester followed by subsequent admission into the program in January.

 Consult with the Admissions Office.